 A serial verb (or serial) (Toaq: jeotoachue) is created when two or more verbs are placed together.
 This process is called serialization.

-- Any verb with a “property” or “event” slot can essentially act as an auxiliary verb.
+Any verb with a “property” or “event” slot at the end can essentially act as an auxiliary verb.

 Here is a list of examples to demonstrate the sort of thing serial verbs let you express in Toaq.

 |sheo fıeq||regret inventing|